audioscavenger/ComfyUI-Thumbnails/README.md

   - [ ] store thisRoot in local storage
   - [ ] replace thisRoot content with new subfolder content with new click listener
   - [ ] have a good night sleep

+### WIP 1.25
+- moved foldersDict in storage, and fixed folder icons

 ### WIP 1.24
 - fixed ComfyUI-Thumbnails/issues/2: no dependency on node_helpers.py anymore